jadecobra/python_tdd_exercises/source/data_structures/none.rst

 the test passes

+`unittest.TestCase.assertIsNone <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertIsNone>`_ checks that the given input is `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There are other python objects I can compare with `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ to learn more about what it is or is not
+There are other python `objects <https://docs.python.org/3/glossary.html#term-object>`_ I can compare with `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ to learn more about what it is or is not

 Is None a boolean?
 ------------------